Skip to content

 Batch processing allows you to: - Submit multiple requests at once - Process them asynchronously - Retrieve results later - Save costs (often 50% cheaper than real-time) - Handle large-scale operations

 Note: Batch processing support varies by provider.
-Check provider-specific documentation.
+Both AnthropicClient and OpenAIClient implement batches; Gemini does not.

 LLMBatchClient Interface